 1. On the App Store or the Play Store, search for, download, install and open the eyeVue app.

-2. When you open eyeVue, the app will request access your smartphone’s Bluetooth, Camera, Microphone, Photo (and video) Library.
+2. When you open eyeVue, the app will request access your smartphone’s Location, Camera, Microphone, Photo (and video) Library.

-3. Enter your email address and telephone number; if you don’t want to enter that information, click on Skip Signup at the top center of the screen, which will take you to the initial eyeVue Control Screen (Step 5).
-Device Information should autopopulate.
-(If any of the device information is incorrect, you can correct it here.)
+3. Enter your first name , last name, email address and telephone number; if you don’t want to enter that information, click on Skip Signup at the top center of the screen, which will take you to the initial eyeVue Home Screen.

-Notice the Bluetooth icon in the upper right corner; the icon is red if no eyeVue device is connected and blue if the app has found an eyeVue device.
+Notice the Bluetooth icon in the upper right corner; the icon is red if no eyeVue device is connected and blue if the app has paired with an eyeVuer.

 1. To turn the eyeVue device ON, press the silver Pushbutton on the left face of the eyeVue, between the Micro USB Port and the Indicator Light.